-If the WAMIT software is installed in accordance with the instructions above, the required .EXE, .DLL, and userid.wam files will be installed in the directory c:\wamitv7.
-All required input files for the standard test runs will be copied to the subdirectory c:\wamitv7\testruns.
-Benchmark versions of the output files test\.out will be copied to the subdirectory c:\wamitv7\testruns\out.
+If the WAMIT software is installed in accordance with the instructions above, the required .EXE and .DLL, and userid.wam files will be installed in the directory c:\wamitv7.
+All required input files for the standard test runs will be installed to the subdirectory c:\wamitv7\testruns.
+Benchmark versions of the output files test.out are installed in the subdirectory c:\wamitv7\testruns\out.
 These benchmark output files can be compared with results obtained by the user to ensure that the software is installed correctly.

-Before running WAMIT with the standard test runs, the user should (1) open a DOS Command Prompt Window (in the Windows environment a Command Prompt Window is opened by clicking on 'Start', 'Programs', 'Command Prompt'), and (2) change the default subdirectory by entering the command cd \wamitv7\testruns.
+Before running WAMIT with the standard test runs, the user needs to open a DOS Command Prompt Window in the WAMIT install directory.
+This can be done by executing wamit.bat by selecting 'Start', 'Programs', 'WAMIT v7', 'WAMIT v7' or (1) open a DOS Command Prompt Window (in the Windows environment a Command Prompt Window is opened by clicking on 'Start', 'Programs', 'Command Prompt'), and (2) change to the install directory by entering the command cd \wamitv7.
+Once the DOS command prompt is open and in the WAMIT install directory using either option, enter the command cd testruns.

 Since the executable file wamit.exe is resident in the directory c:\wamitv7, the appropriate command to execute WAMIT is 'c:\wamitv7\wamit'.

-There are three alternative shortcuts which may be used to simplify this command: (1) add c:\wamitv7 to the system PATH, (2) copy the files wamit.exe, \.dll, and userid.wam from this directory to another directory which is included in the PATH, or (3) use the batch file wamit.bat which is supplied in the testruns subdirectory.
+There are two alternative shortcuts which may be used to simplify this command: (1) add c:\wamitv7 to the system PATH or to the system PATH when executing the installed wamit.bat file or (2) use the batch file runwamit.bat which is supplied in the testruns subdirectory.